Have you ever thought to yourself, “is cardio necessary to achieve my goals?”

 The short answer is no.

-Cardio is no more effective at helping you tone your body then it is at helping you lose weight.
+Cardio is no more effective at helping you tone your body than it is at helping you lose weight.

-In order for you to develop visible abs (or visible anything), you need to decrease your body fat percentage.
+In order for you to develop visible abs and improve your body composition, you need to decrease your body fat percentage.
 This is primarily determined by your genetics.

 Cardio can help you lose body fat, but only if these prerequisites are in place:

-1) You clean up your diet and minimize your consumption of low quality foods
+- You clean up your diet and minimize your consumption of low-quality foods

-2) You increase your lean muscle mass percentage
+- You increase your lean muscle mass percentage through strength training